delta-kor/kakao-message-template/README.md

 Installation can be done by using the ```npm install``` command.
 Make sure to create ```package.json``` by ```npm init``` command.

-Important! : The package is unpublished from the npm registry for personal reasons.

 ```bash
 $ npm install kakao-message-template
 ```